Thank you for reading our post, please rate this article at the end.

 You must also be aware of the durability.
 Brand notwithstanding, flexible solar panels generally have terrible longevity, even those available in a large panel format that you stick on a curved surface.

-Most flexible solar panels have a higher failure rate, and there’s no way the RV solar awning will last getting tightly rolled up over and over.
-The folding cables and opening and closing of the panels will cause long-term issues.
+Most flexible solar panels have a higher failure rate, and the RV solar awning will not last if tightly rolled up repeatedly.
+The folding tables and panel opening and closing will cause long-term issues.

 Expensive